Borovnica32/CISCO-omrezje/README.md

 # Wireless and DHCP

-The main router (R1) has a configured DHCP pool used for the Wi-Fi network.
-MikroTik access points (one connected to S1) provide wireless access.
+For WI-FI access the main router (R1) has a configured DHCP pool used for the Wi-Fi network.
+For actual WI-FI a MikroTik access points (one connected to S1) provide wireless access and is a s all other devices registered with RADIUS, for security the WI-FI requieres login with AD credentials password and username.